Chart Color Schemes

 Eglinton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 16 projects that are likely to impact the area.
-Notable projects include the Duramana Road Master Plan Precinct (Eglinton), Charles Sturt University Campus Master Plan, Windradyne 1100 Subdivision, and Bathurst Hospital Redevelopment.
-The following list details those projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that could affect the region.
+Notable ones include Duramana Road Master Plan Precinct (Eglinton), Charles Sturt University Campus Master Plan, Windradyne 1100 Subdivision, and Bathurst Hospital Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.